Ron Clarke (speedway rider): Career

 Clarke started his career in British leagues with Lea Bridge during the 1938 Speedway National League Division Two season.
-The following season he joined the Crystal Palace Glaziers but the team withdrew from the league mid-season, shortly before the outbreak of World War II.
+The following season, he joined the Crystal Palace Glaziers but the team withdrew from the league mid-season, shortly before the outbreak of World War II.

-In 1944, he was deemed to be the British champion after winning an event advertised as the British Championship but many riders were not involved because of the war.
+In 1944, Clarke was deemed to be the British champion after winning an event advertised as the British Championship but many riders were not involved because of the war.

-In 1946 after the war, he joined Odsal Boomerangs of Bradford and would spend the rest of his career with Bradford.
+In 1946 after the war, Clarke joined Odsal Boomerangs of Bradford and would spend the rest of his career with Bradford.

-Clarke qualified for two World finals in succession in 1949 and 1950 and at retirement he had earned 9 international caps for the England national speedway team.
+Clarke qualified for two World finals in succession in 1949 and 1950 and at retirement he had earned nine international caps for the England national speedway team.